TeamSnaxks/ProTube-OpenXR-Companion/README.md

 Additionally it has features that the original ProTube Companion app does not, such as creating custom loadouts split by class (single shot, burst, full auto).
 It also communicates ammo-out in the Haptic modes (*unless you hold the trigger down indefinitely in full auto mode).
 Last, it eliminates the annoying "kick on trigger release" behavior of SteamVR.

 The Trigger mode also behaves like a software version of the ProVolver Elite, but with more customization.

+Do download, click the green code button above and select download zip file, then follow the instructions